 Fragments Laboratory results are reported to two significant figures for each genus/species count as well as for each total count.
 For this reason, summation of individual concentrations may not equal reported concentration.

 Characteristics: Allergen not studied.
 Potential opportunist or pathogen not known.
 It has potential toxic production.
 Trichothecenes (trichodermol and trichodermin) and griseofulvins.
-Trichothecene toxicity is due to the ability to bind ribosomal protein.
+Trichothecene toxicity is due to the ability to bind ribosomal proteins.
 Griseofulvin has been made commercially available as an anti-dermatophyte drug.

 Description: Mode of Dissemination: Dry spore carried by the wind.